javalio/javali-nb-builds/README.md

 # JavaLI Notebook Builds

-FOR USAGE OF MEMBERS OF THE TECHNOLOGICAL INSTITUTE OF CULIACAN
+DESIGNED FOR INTERNAL USAGE OF THE TECHNOLOGICAL INSTITUTE OF CULIACAN

+JavaLI Notebook is free and comes without guarantees, any application problem or suggestion must be reported to the developer.